matijaoe/modern-javascript-snippets/README.md

 # Modern JavaScript Snippets ⚡

-> Short and memorable JavaScript & TypeScript snippets for the modern-day
+> Short and effective JavaScript & TypeScript snippets for the modern-day developer.
-> developer.

 <br>